truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 #### Creating Google Cloud projects

 Projects are the main resource you will need in GCP.
-Every resources you create are linked to a project.
+Every resource you create are linked to a project.
 Do not be afraid of creating and deleting projects, are the fees only apply for services you create in the project.

 To create project, you can either use the GCP console (only web application: https://console.cloud.google.com), or use the `gcloud` tool
 ```shell script
 gcloud projects create PROJECT_NAME --set-as-default
 ```

 Consider then two things about your project: the name and the ID.
 If the name is unique, then it will also be the ID.
 If it is not, then il will create a different ID.
-The ID is unique name of your project, and must be used to know on whch GCP project the resource needs to be created.
+The ID is the unique name of your project, and must be used to know on which GCP project the resource needs to be created.

 #### Using the command-line interface (CLI), Google Cloud Console, and Cloud Shell tools